edosedgar/HackBU2023/README.md

-Project contains two parts: the first part simulates a streaming platform where a user can create an account and browse images similar to watching shows and movies.
-The gallery of images will be watermarked with an identification information linked to a user.
-The gallery is deplopyed locally and will be available at openexpo.
+Project contains two parts: the first part simulates a streaming platform where user can create an account and browse images similar to watching shows and movies on streaming platforms.
+Each image in the gallery is watermarked with an identification information linked to the user.

-The second part contains an app running on [HuggingFace platform](https://huggingface.co/spaces/edosedgar/stegastamp_extract) where copied content could be uploaded to trace down the user posted the media.
+The second part contains an app running on [HuggingFace platform](https://huggingface.co/spaces/edosedgar/stegastamp_extract) where a copied content could be uploaded to trace down the user distributed the media.
-The whole project was done in 24 hours.

 ## Acknowledgment

 The system is based off the [StegaStamp](https://github.com/tancik/StegaStamp) paper.

-## Authors

-Edgar Kaziakhmedov - ekaziak1@binghamton.edu <br>
-Samir Aghaev - saghaye1@binghamton.edu